andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 ### March on Washington
 - No civil rights bill happens; implement A. Philip Randolph's plan for a march on Washington.
 - Main thrust of the political agenda: freedom and jobs.
-- King delivers his "I Have A Dream" speech.
+- King delivers him "I Have A Dream" speech.
 - This national movement and the international strategy of shaming the US, and continual activity for years across the country forced political change.
-- Kennedy is assassinated in 1963; Lyndon Johnson, vice president of Kennedy - who is a virulent racist - becomes president in this moment and is attempting to pacify the disruptions, making the US look better in the eyes of the Cold War.
+- Kennedy is assassinated in 1963; Lyndon Johnson, vice president of Kennedy - who is a virulent racist - becomes president at this moment and is attempting to pacify the disruptions, making the US look better in the eyes of the Cold War.
 - Johnson passes the 1964 Civil Rights Act.
 - Further legislation is passed to continue to attempt to pacify and disruptive the movement in the 1965 voting rights act.